Rate Retriever Logo

 Average Annual Premium by Credit Score

 However, your credit isn’t the only factor that can impact your premium.
 The insurance company you work with can also impact your rate.
 In the table below, you can see the average cost of car insurance for a driver with poor credit and the average rate for a driver with good credit from some of the car insurance companies that offer coverage in large portions of the United States.
+Note that these providers may not be available in your state.

 Average Annual Premium by Credit Score at Top Companies